-This policy takes account of the guidance offered to staff in the following policies
+This policy takes account of the guidance offered to staff in the following policies;

-- the section regarding the use of reasonable force and other physical contact in the safeguarding policy - consistency of sanctions between this policy and those outlined in the anti-bullying, supervision and exclusion policies. - dealing with searching in the school's search policy.
+- the section regarding the use of reasonable force and other physical contact in the Employment Manual - consistency of sanctions between this policy and those outlined in the anti-bullying, supervision and exclusion policies. - in reference to behaviour and belonging | Bruern Belonging document - dealing with screening, searching and confiscation..
 For guidance on screening and confiscation, see DfE guidance "Screening, Searching and Confiscation advice for head teachers, staff and governing bodies" - dealing with malicious allegations against staff in the safeguarding policy - dealing with incidents of stereotyping and prejudice in the Equal Opportunities Policy